ansible-middleware/jws/README.md

 3. If you want the collection to install a supported OpenJDK version on your target hosts, set the `jws_java_version` variable to the appropriate value (for example, `1.8.0`, `11`, or `17`).
 The collection is not configured to install a JDK by default.

 4. Set the `jws_listen_http_port` and `jws_listen_https_port` variables to specify which HTTP and HTTPS ports you want JBoss Web Server to listen on.
 The default HTTP port is 8080.
 The default HTTPS port is 8443.

-4. Run the playbook.
+5. Run the playbook.
 For more information, see [Running the Playbook](#running-the-playbook).

-Note: If you are using a remote user account that is not the root user, set the user name and enable sudo privileges:
+Note: If you are using a remote user account that is not the root user, set the username and enable sudo privileges:

 ~~~
 become: yes